hoangduongle/P01-Product-Management/README.md

 ## Welcome to Product Management repsository.
-# This repo offers various math methods those used as a helper for your project.
+# This repositories offers various math methods those used as a helper for your project #

 ### *_You will find in this repo the following stuff:_*
 * .gitignore file itself to demonstrate how to ask the Git tool to upload a file or not